KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 (conf-num-cores)=
 [`num-cores`](conf-num-cores)

-Type: Integer, Default value: Depends on system, Available since: 20.07
+Type: Integer, Default value: Depends on system

 This option is defined by kde-builder (when using `kde-builder --generate-config`), set to be the number of